 Have you ever questioned how much caffeine is in a cup of coffee?
 If you rely on the boost in energy that a cup of joe brings, then you have likely wondered the same thing.

 About Coffee and Its Origins

-For hundreds of years, coffee has been enjoyed by men.
+For hundreds of years, coffee has been enjoyed by men and women.
 It is believed that coffee was originally from Ethiopia and only started being known across the globe in the 16th century.

 Most importantly, many of us enjoy it and embrace the effects that it does to our bodies.
 But, what are the nutrients that can be found in a cup of joe, you ask?